stepolimi/Sagrada-Bachelor-Thesis/Deliverables/Protocol.md

 for example the client login :

 	action[]=("Login", nickname)

 	action[0]=“login”: is the main command;

-	action[1]=“nickname”: is the second command that contain the nickname. every command depends on the previous.
+	action[1]=“nickname”: is the second command that contain the nickname.
+Every command depends on the previous.

 *For Socket*, communication is defined by the same commands, but, instead of arrays, there is a String which is the concatenation of every commands separated by a “-“.